-At least one smartphone screen breaks every second in the US, a cell phone repair company says.
-Not all Americans, however, can afford to toss their damaged smartphones, and buy a new one or upgrade.
-That’s why the cell phone repair industry has continued to thrive, earning around $4 billion a year.
-If you are skilled at fixing cell phones, this may be your chance to set up your own business.
+A smartphone screen breaks every second in the US, but not all Americans can afford to toss their damaged phone and buy a new one.
+That’s why the cell phone repair industry has thrived, earning around $4 billion a year.
+If you are skilled at fixing cell phones, this may be your best shot at success.

 Before you promote your services, it’s important that you decide what you’re going to offer.
 Will you be doing screen repair and replacement, battery replacement, or software-related repairs?
 Do you plan to set up a shop, or just work from home and promote your business online?
 You will find the answers to your questions as you research and assess the market.
 What’s important is that you are able to offer reliable and value-added services so you can quickly build up a loyal customer base.

 How to Start an LLC in Alaska